nickstambaugh/nickstambaugh/README.md

 🌱 I'm constantly learning and updating my skills to stay up-to-date with the latest technologies.

 💼 I'm currently seeking new opportunities to apply my knowledge and expertise in the BI and web development space.

+✏️ I enjoy documenting my projects to gain a deeper understanding of my work.

 ## Stats
 [![GitHub Streak](https://streak-stats.demolab.com?user=NicholasStambaugh&theme=transparent&fire=EB5454)](https://git.io/streak-stats)